-Identify and engage support(s) for the student to return to normal routine: Refer to learning and support team/school counselling service, contact parents, conversation with teacher, refer to and/or revise individual student support plans.
+Identify and engage support(s) for the student to return to normal routine:

+Refer to learning and support team / school counsellor / wellbeing team, contact parents, conversation with teacher, refer to and/or revise individual student support / behaviour plans.

-Is additional time required for additional planning time?
-If so, refer to the principal for possible suspension.
+Is suspension required for additional planning time?
+If so, consult with principal.